arnaujunquera/myChessBot/README.md

 # Chess Coding Challenge (C#)
 This is my implementation for @SebLague's Chess Coding Challenge (see the [original repo](https://github.com/SebLague/Chess-Challenge)).
-Submissions are now closed and I'm just doing this to learn and have fun.
-The challenge consists in implementing the ```think``` function declared in MyBot.cs file (located in _src/MyBot_).
+Submissions are now closed and I'm working on this project for learning and enjoyment.
+The challenge involves implementing the ```think``` function declared in MyBot.cs file (located in _src/MyBot_).

-The project is still in progress and I'll be improving it in the next weeks.
+The project is still a work in progress, and I plan to make improvements over the next few weeks.